-Missing a fast is very serious and is to be avoided at all costs.
+Missing Ramadan fasts is very serious and is to be avoided at all costs.
 If you do miss a fast, there are compensations that need to be made in order to repent for it, but these differ depending on why the fast has been missed.

 Missing a Fast Accidentally

-Many facets of Islam boil down to intent, and breaking or missing a fast during Ramadan is no different.
-If you genuinely forget that it is Ramadan and you take a sip of water or nibble on a piece of food, only to later remember it’s Ramadan, your fast won’t necessarily be broken or missed.
+Many facets of Islam boil down to intent and breaking or missing a fast in Ramadan is no different.
+If you genuinely forget that it is Ramadan and take a sip of water or nibble on a piece of food, only to later remember it’s Ramadan, your fast won’t necessarily be broken or missed.
 This is because there was no direct intent to miss the fast.

-It is believed that Prophet Muhammad (PBUH) said:
+It is believed that Prophet Muhammad (SAW) said:

 “Whoever forgets that he is fasting and eats or drinks, let him complete his fast, for the One Who fed him and gave him to drink was Allah.” – Abu Hurayrah